meetrk/GEO-research/README.md

 ## Structure
 - `connector/` — Connectors for ChatGPT and other LLMs
 - `src/` — Core logic for editing, searching, and evaluation
-- `notebooks/` — Jupyter notebooks for analysis and testing
 - `prompts/` — Prompt templates for different editing methods
 - `data/` — CSV files for training and testing